 - Step 1.
 The RPT task first initializes the job queue buffer from the start JDE/ JDL information by recording job characteristics such as block length, fonts needed, and required forms. - Step 2.
 The input task finds the disk addresses of the compiled JDE, form, font, and logo files to be used in printing the variable data. - Step 3.
-The input task reads the variable data. - Step 4.
+If the print job is in Interpress format, the IPD converts the data to ASCII format for the input task. - Step 4.
+The input task reads the variable data. - Step 5.
 The input task formats the variable data and writes it to the data buffer in the print file PRFIL1.SYS.
-For each page in the data buffer, the input task creates a page log entry in the page log buffer and writes the buffer to the PRFIL1.SYS file. - Step 5.
+For each page in the data buffer, the input task creates a page log entry in the page log buffer and writes the buffer to the PRFIL1.SYS file. - Step 6.
 When the input task processes all the data, or reaches page threshold (uses a certain portion of the area reserved for the PRFIL1.SYS file), it notifies the OCS task that the output task can begin.